 Redirect message to email address: Sends the message to a designated email address instead of to the intended recipients.
 Specify the "redirect" address in the Redirect to this email address input box.

-Under Bulk email, you can select a threshold to treat bulk email as spam.
-This threshold is based on the bulk complaint level of the message.
+Configure Select the threshold to determine how you want to treat bulk email as spam, based on the Bulk Complaint Level (BCL) of the message.
 You can choose a threshold setting from 1 to 9, where 1 indicates most bulk email as spam, and 9 allows the most bulk email to be delivered.
 The service then performs the configured action, such as sending the message to the recipient's Junk Email folder.
 See Bulk Complaint Level values and What's the difference between junk email and bulk email? for more details.

 None Take no test mode action on the message.
 This is the default.

 Add the default test X-header text Selecting this option sends the message to the specified recipients, but also adds a special X-header to the message to identify it as having matched a specific advanced spam filtering option.

 Send a Bcc message to this address Selecting this option sends a blind carbon copy of the message to the email address that you specify in the input box.